 Prerequisite(s): WRT 107 with a final grade of C- or better.
 Writing Intensive Aesthetic Appreciation.
 A study of literature of the United States in the first half of the 20th century.
 Writers may include Faulkner, Cather, O'Neil, Elliot, Pound, Hughes, Hurston and Hemingway.

-Prerequisite(s): WRT 107 with a final grade of C- or better.
-WRITING INTENSIVE Aesthetic Appreciation.
+Prerequisite(s): WRT 107, WRT 108, or WRT 109 with a final grade of C- or better.
+WRITING INTENSIVE, Aesthetic Appreciation.
 This course examines the relationship between literature, film, and theory.
 More specifically, it examines how literature and film can encapsulate crucial aspects of theoretical text, enriching and expanding our experience and understanding of it.

-Prerequisite(s): WRT 107 with a final grade of C-or better, and a 200-level literature course with a final grade of C or better, or the consent of the Instructor.
-(Also AFS 363) WRITING INTENSIVE Multi/Transcultural & Global Awareness.
+Prerequisite(s): WRT 108 or WRT 109 with a minimum grade of C- or higher and a 200-level literature course with a final grade of C or better, or the consent of the Instructor.
 Distinguished writers of African, Afro-Caribbean, Afro-Latin and African-American heritage.
 Emphasis is upon the theory and practice of diaspora and how it has shaped the literary voices of writers of African descent.
+(Also AFS 363WI)

 Prerequisite(s): WRT 107, WRT 108, WRT 109, and a 200-level literature course.
 A capstone course for English majors in the Literature Concentration.
 Students will read the work of one major writer, or the work of 2- 3 related major writers whose works form a coherent field of study.
 Possible writers include Jane Austen, the Bronte Sisters, Willa Cather, Gabriel Gasrcia Marquez, Herman Melville, Toni Morrison.
 As topics change, this course may be repeated for credit.